openenergymonitor/blog/source/_posts/2018-11-08-demand-side-response.markdown

 </td><td>

-This screenshot from our work on modelling zero carbon energy systems <a href="https://learn.openenergymonitor.org/sustainable-energy/zcem/integrated.html#fullhousehold">https://learn.openenergymonitor.org/sustainable-energy/zcem/integrated.html#fullhousehold</a> shows an example of the extent to which renewable energy supply could vary in the future and so the potential for DSR to move demand to better match supply.
+This screenshot from our work on modelling zero carbon energy systems based on The Centre for Alternative Technologies ZeroCarbonBritain model <a href="https://learn.openenergymonitor.org/sustainable-energy/zcem/integrated.html#fullhousehold">https://learn.openenergymonitor.org/sustainable-energy/zcem/integrated.html#fullhousehold</a> shows an example of the extent to which renewable energy supply could vary in the future and so the potential for DSR to move demand to better match supply.
 <br><br>
 <i>Dark blue: traditional household electricity demand (minus any heating), Red: heatpump demand with DSR, Green: EV demand with DSR, Blue: Electrolysis demand for synthetic fuels soaking up large excess capacity, Total: Wind and solar output.</i>